albirrkarim/react-speech-highlight-demo/README.md

   <br/>

-Yes, if you are student.
+  Yes, if you are student or teacher, you can get 50% discount.
+Just show me your student card or teacher card.

+  Yes, if you help me vote this package on [product hunt](https://www.producthunt.com/products/react-vanilla-speech-highlight)

 </details>